symengine/symengine.hs/README.md

 # Bugs

-if I create a lazy list of BasicSym, then what happens? it gets forced to evaluate when I pass it through something like `densematrix_diag`
+* if I create a lazy list of BasicSym, then what happens? it gets forced to evaluate when I pass it through something like `densematrix_diag`

+* `densematrix_new_vec  2 3 []` crashes.
+We need to check for this in our code